Whitecx/RobotRoutingAPI/README.md

 I considered that the way distance is computed may not accurately represent the distance a robot would actually travel to get to the load.
 If there are obstacles/barriers that the robot has to manuever through, then true distance would have to take into account the robot's planned path to get to the load.
-While all obstacles may not be known, it's possible that the API is loaded with a general map of the facility including walls and other fairly static obstructions.
+While all obstacles may not be known, it's possible that the API contains a general map of the facility including walls and other generally static obstructions.

-Given the fairly low number of robots this service would be expected to parse through, finding improvements in determining the closest bot based on the criteria of this exercise likely wouldn't bring about any helpful improvements to the customer's experience; however, let's say that our calculation for determining the best bot to move a load used a heuristic based on the number of obstacles in the way, or a likely path the bot would
+Given the fairly low number of robots this service would be expected to evluate, finding improvements in determining the closest bot based on the criteria of this exercise likely wouldn't bring about any helpful improvements to the customer's experience; however, let's say that our calculation for determining the best bot to move a load used a heuristic based on the number of obstacles in the way, or a likely path the bot would